danielscholl/elastic-cluster/README.md

 #### Important Notes

 - Ingress with valid certificates and DNS is not yet implemented.
-- AKS Backup instances are not yet configured for backup feature flag.
+- AKS Backup instances are not automatically configured for backup feature flag.
-- Multiple instances of elastic search are not yet supported.

 > Note: Backup requires Storage Accounts with `Allow Storage Account Key Access` offering no support for Managed Identity -- Bad Practice.